Wilfred/difftastic/manual/src/adding_a_parser.md

 "json" => Some(Json),
 ```

+There may also file names or shebangs associated with your language.
+Add those by changing the `LANG_EXTENSIONS` constant further below in that file.
+GitHub's linguist definitions is a useful source of common file extensions.

-There may also file names or shebangs associated with your
+There may also file names or shebangs associated with your language.
-language.
+Add those by changing the `LANG_EXTENSIONS` constant further below in that file.
 [GitHub's linguist
 definitions](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml)
-is a useful source of common file extensions.
+are a useful source of common file extensions.

 ## Syntax highlighting (Optional)